LazyRen/2018-Operating-Systems/proj_shell/README.md

 2. check if the command is **quit**.
 If so, send **SIGINT** to parent process to terminate program.
 3. execute command using execvp().<br/>

+If execvp fails(return -1) it will raise SIGINT to itself to end the process.
+It's because for some reason exit(0) makes next parsed commands run twice for the next commands at the batch mode.
+Therefore SIGINT will make sure the child process is terminated immediately.

 Notice that argv is declared as 2d array and carefully freed for any error or before execution of execvp to make sure there is no memory-leak.

 ### trim_whitespace()